WRidder/GyreJS/README.md

 # GyreJS
 Data fetching and state library geared towards ReactJS.
+This is an experimental project.

 ## Vision
 ### Flow